-Panel 3 Assessment (Idiographic Approaches and Intensive Longitudinal Assessment) Life after the hype: Implementing networks and complexity fruitfully for idiographic assessment Laura Bringmann, University of Groningen, NL Networks and complexity approaches are increasingly used in clinical practice.
-However, although the theories sound plausible,translating them to a suitable model is less easy than originally thought.
+Panel 3 Assessment (Idiographic Approaches and Intensive Longitudinal Assessment) Life after the hype: Implementing networks and complexity fruitfully for idiographic assessment Laura F. Bringmann, University of Groningen, NL Networks and complexity approaches are increasingly used in clinical practice.
+However, although the theories sound plausible, translating them to a suitable model is less easy than originally thought.
 In this talk I will address some of the problems of VAR based networks and discuss ways forward.
-Using Unsupervised Learning to Generate Supervised Clinical Tool Aaron Fisher, Berkeley University of California, USA The current talk presents an amalgam of methodological and statistical procedures which 1.
+Using Unsupervised Learning to Generate Supervised Clinical Tool Aaron J. Fisher, Berkeley University of California, USA The current talk presents an amalgam of methodological and statistical procedures which 1.
 Identify idiosyncratic states of experience in individuals, 2.
 Coalesce heterogeneous collections of states into a set of common, generalizable states, 3.
+Use this information to create prediction models which populate state markers into unseen data with fidelity.
+Revisiting the theoretical and methodological foundations of depression measurement Eiko I. Fried, Leiden University, NL Depression measurement lacks validity and reliability, raising grave concerns about common uses of measures such as diagnosis or tracking treatment progress.
+Shortcomings arise because measurement rests on shaky methodological and theoretical foundations.
+Moving forward, we need to break with the field's tradition that has divorced theories about depression from measurement.

-Use this information to create predictionmodels which populate state markers into unseen data with fidelity.
-Title coming soon Eiko Fried, Leiden University, NL Abstract coming soon Dynamic cognitive assessment in health and disease Laura Germine, McLean Institute for Technology in Psychiatry; Harvard Medical School, US The translation of classic cognitive assessments to personal digital devices enables new approaches for understanding cognitive function and health.
+Dynamic cognitive assessment in health and disease Laura Germine, McLean Institute for Technology in Psychiatry; Harvard Medical School, US The translation of classic cognitive assessments to personal digital devices enables new approaches for understanding cognitive function and health.
 This includes better methods for developing cognitive measures that are sensitive, reliable, engaging, and accessible as well as shifting from a static and context-free understanding of cognition to one that is dynamic and context-rich.
 Different types of inferences that can be derived from dynamic measurement of cognition (using ecological momentary assessment) will be discussed.
-Working towards personalization: A series of effects using EMA Marilyn Piccirillo, University of Washington, USA Ecological momentary assessment (EMA) offers a framework for studying dynamic processes on the individual-level.
-I present results from three studies examininggroup vs. individual level differences using EMA data.
+Working towards personalization: A series of effects using EMA Marilyn L. Piccirillo, University of Washington, USA Ecological momentary assessment (EMA) offers a framework for studying dynamic processes on the individual-level.
+I present results from three studies examining group vs. individual level differences using EMA data.
 Results suggest a need for future research to define the boundaries of group versus individual-level differences, with greater attention to psychometrics.

-Title coming soon

-Brian Schwartz, University of Trier, Germany

-Abstract coming soon
+Intensive longitudinal assessments for data-informed psychological therapy Brian Schwartz, University of Trier, Germany Intensive longitudinal assessments represent the most analytical assessment mode.
+In combination with network analysis they improved dropout predictions (study 1).
+Furthermore, digitally assessed stress levels were introduced to predict early improvements in outpatient psychotherapy (study 2).
+These models can be implemented into comprehensive feedback systems to support clinical decision-making.

-Predicting benefit from app-based mindfulness training for ruminating adolescents Christian Webb, Harvard Medical School, USA

-Rumination prospectively predicts depression and anxiety, which surge during the adolescent years.
+Predicting benefit from app-based mindfulness training for ruminating adolescents Christian A. Webb, Harvard Medical School, USA Rumination prospectively predicts depression and anxiety, which surge during the adolescent years.
 Mindfulness training - with its emphasis on metacognitive awareness and present- moment attention - may be effective at reducing rumination.
 This presentation highlights some of our recent work on predicting which teens are most likely to benefit from app-based mindfulness training.